Algebraic Surfaces in Positive Characteristic: Frobenius, curves and group schemes

 Most of the results of this section are classical, and we refer to \cite[Chapter IV]{Hartshorne} or \cite{Liu} for details, specialized topics and further references.
 Let $C$ be a smooth projective curve over an algebraically closed field of characteristic $p\geq0$.
 Then its {\em geometric genus} is defined to be

 where $\omega_C$ denotes the dualizing sheaf.
-The first equality is the definition, and the second equality follows from Serre duality.
-Since $C$ is smooth over $k$, $\omega_C$ is isomorphic to the sheaf of K\"ahler differentials $\Omega_{C/k}$.
+The second equality follows from Serre duality.
+Since $C$ is smooth over $k$, the sheaf $\omega_C$ is isomorphic to the sheaf of K\"ahler differentials $\Omega_{C/k}$.

-Let $\varphi: C\to D$ be a finite morphism between curves.
-Then the {\em Riemann--Hurwitz formula} states that there is a linear equivalence of divisors on $C$
+Let $\varphi: C\to D$ be a finite morphism between smooth curves.
+Let us also assume that $\varphi$ is separable, i.e., the induced field extension $k(D)\subset k(C)$ is separable.
+Then, the {\em Riemann--Hurwitz formula} states that there is a linear equivalence of divisors on $C$

+Here, $\Omega_{C/D}$ is the sheaf of relative K\"ahler differentials.
+Since $\varphi$ is separable, it is generically \'etale, and thus, $\Omega_{C/D}$ is a torsion sheaf supported in finitely many points.
+By definition, the points in the support of this sheaf are called {\em ramification points}.
+In case $\varphi$ is inseparable, $\Omega_{C/D}$ is non-trivial in every point, and every point would count as ramification point.

-Here, $\Omega_{C/D}$ is the sheaf of relative differentials.
-In case $\varphi$ is a separable morphism, i.e., generically \'etale, this is a torsion sheaf supported at the points where $\varphi$ is not \'etale, i.e., the ramification points.
-We recall that the ramification at a ramification point $P$ is called {\em tame}, if the ramification index $e_P$ at $P$ is not divisible by $p={\rm char}(k)$, and that it is called {\em wild} otherwise.
+For a point $P\in C$ with image $Q=\varphi(P)$, and still assuming $\varphi$ to be separable, we choose a local parameter $t\in\OO_{D,Q}$ and define the {\em ramification index} $e_P$ of $\varphi$ at $P$ to be the valuation of $\varphi^{\#}(t)$ in $\OO_{C,P}$, see \cite[Section IV.2]{Hartshorne}.
+Then, the ramification at a ramification point $P$ is called {\em tame}, if $e_P$ is not divisible by $p={\rm char}(k)$, and it is called {\em wild} otherwise.
 We have

-An important case where one can say more about wild ramification is in case $\varphi$ is a Galois morphism: then one can define for every wild ramification point certain subgroups of the Galois group, the so-called {\em higher ramification groups}, that control the length of $\Omega_{C/D}$ at $P$, cf. \cite[Chapitre IV.1]{Serre CorpsLocaux}
+In general, it is very difficult to bound $e_P$ whenever the ramification is wild, see the example below.
+An important case where one can say more about wild ramification is in case $\varphi$ is a Galois morphism: then, one can define for every wild ramification point $P$ certain subgroups of the Galois group, the so-called {\em higher ramification groups}, that control the length of $\Omega_{C/D}$ at $P$, cf. \cite[Chapitre IV.1]{Serre CorpsLocaux}.